NeuroTechX/ntx_slack_archive/devices.md

  >Then I could add in board modes changing that drops sample rate or goes into this mode, and you at least get continuous data

+9/30/2017 5:47 PM

+ **aj** :

+ >The packets literally never get to the software layer of Bluetooth it's mind boggling